dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

 The greatest Dark-type attacker back in the day, Tyranitar is still a force to be reckoned with today.
-If you have some from back in its glory days, they're as good as they every were, it's just that now some newer Pokemon have surpassed them.
+If you have some from back in its glory days, they're as good as they ever were, it's just that now some newer Pokemon have surpassed them.
 If you don't have any yet, they're still a great Pokemon to train up.
 Catch it when it comes to 3✰ Raids, evolve a Shadow/Purified Larvitar, or stock up on wild catches when they're part of an event.
 With a Mega Evolution releasing later on, Tyranitar is sure to be sticking around.

 > Shadow Tyranitar is an absolute beast, and though I'm not detailing Shadow Pokemon in this article, check out [Shadow Pokemon](/go/teambuilding/shadow-pokemon/) if you want to learn more.
 (Recommended Lv35+)
 {:.note title="To purify or not..."}